userdw/RaspberryPi_3_Starter_Kit/08_Image_Processing/README.md

 import cv2
 print(cv2.__version__)
 ```
 If there are no errors prompted, then we've been successfully installed OpenCV on our Raspberry Pi 3.
+The steps mentioned above is a slightly modified version [this](https://www.pyimagesearch.com/2017/10/09/optimizing-opencv-on-the-raspberry-pi/).

 ### In this project you will need:
 * Raspbery Pi 3 (1),